RahulShinde02/Data-Analysis-and-visualization-with-Pandas/README.md

 ## ⚙️ Setup Instructions
 1. Download or Clone the repository
 2. Install all Dependencies (Python, pandas, seaboen, matplotlib, plotly)
-3. open and run notebook in jupyter or any other supporting IDE/Editor and run.
+3. open and run notebook in jupyter or any other supporting IDE/Editor.